 Book in advance

-The vast majority of rental car companies require a deposit when picking up the rental car, which translates into the blocking of a certain amount on the credit card, which is frozen until the end of the rental period.
-If there is any problem (scratches on the car, accidents, etc.), the blocked money will be used to pay these expenses (up to the value of the excess); if there is no problem, the money is unblocked from the credit card and is available again.
+The vast majority of car rental companies require a deposit when you pick up the rental car, which involves placing a hold on a certain amount on your credit card, which remains frozen until the end of the rental period.
+If there are any issues (scratches on the car, accidents, etc.), the blocked funds will be used to cover these costs (up to the amount of the deductible); if there are no issues, the funds are released from the credit card and become available again.

-If you are going to travel to several islands in the Azores and rent a car in all of them, keep in mind that if you do it with the same company they usually keep the deposit from one rental to another (that is, they do not block the amount of the deposit in each reservation, but the first block is carried over to the following ones).
-It is important to keep this in mind because if you rent with several companies, it is possible that you will be left with a lot of money withheld, since the release of the money is not immediate once the reservation is finalized.
+If you’re planning to travel to several islands in the Azores and rent a car on each one, keep in mind that if you rent from the same company, they usually carry over the deposit from one rental to the next (in other words, they don’t block the deposit amount for each reservation; instead, the initial deposit holds over to subsequent rentals).
+It’s important to keep this in mind because if you rent from multiple companies, you may end up with a significant amount of money held in escrow, since the funds aren’t released immediately once the reservation ends.

-In turn, the excess is the maximum amount that you will have to pay in the event that the vehicle has suffered major damage or breakdowns, i.e., you will only have to pay it in the event that the car has suffered damage or damage but, in most cases, you can eliminate it by paying X euros more per day or by taking out a specific insurance policy.
+In addition, the deductible is the maximum amount you’ll have to pay if the vehicle sustains significant damage or breakdowns; in other words, you’ll only have to pay it if the car has been damaged or broken down, but in most cases, you can waive it by paying X euros more per day or by purchasing a specific insurance policy.

 Fuel Policy